Basic Photography – Beginner

 White Balance tells your camera what color temperature to use.
 We won’t get technical.
 We will tell you the basic rule is to match the white balance to your surroundings.
 If you are outdoors in the sun, put it in the sun.
 If you are in the shade or it’s cloudy, move it to those settings.
 Most DSLRs have an outside setting for white balance.
 Look around the outside of the camera body for WB.
 Click this, and a menu should pop up showing the main settings.
 Sun, Cloud, Shade, Flash, Fluorescent, Incandescent, Tungsten, and Custom.
 We will go over the custom later.

-The far-right image – “Clifton Beach 5” by JJ Harrison (jjharrison89@facebook.com) Was done with a warm white balance for an enhanced effect.
+WHITE BALANCE—The image, “Clifton Beach 5,” by JJ Harrison (jjharrison89@facebook.com), Was done with a warm white balance for an enhanced effect.
 You can see the lilies have two different looks.
 These are two different color temperatures.
-We want you to get the color temperature right while shooting.
-Not in post-editing.
+We want you to get the color temperature right while shooting, not in post-editing.
 We call it post-op.
 It’s like doing an operation.
 Although some love editing photos, some do not and want to get it right in the camera.
 Here is how.

-You will be needing a website to show off your work soon.
-We highly suggest you never use Flywheel or Ipage.
+You will soon need a website to showcase your work.
+We highly suggest you never use Ipage.

 Find the White Balance or WB on your camera.
 In some cameras, you have to go into the menu on the back of the camera, and it’s usually the first or second menu.
 Other cameras will have a WB on the outside.
 Click WB (white balance) Match sun, shade, clouds, flash, tungsten, fluorescent, or incandescent.
 For now, indoors use your flash and put your white balance on flash and ignore the light bulb named settings.
 Every time your surrounding change you will have to change this.
 Get into the habit of changing your white balance every time you pop up your flash or put it down.